 Admire and critique art of all time periods and mediums, from ancient paintings to contemporary photography.
 The museum’s permanent collection comprises more than 60,000 works and features particularly rich holdings in the areas of French art of the 19th century; Russian and Soviet Nonconformist Art; and prints, rare books, and original illustrations for children’s books.

 This 4,000-square-foot venue presents exhibitions featuring the work of students, faculty members, and distinguished outside artists.
-The gallery also hosts shows organized by the Institute for Women and Art and the Brodsky Center for Innovative Editions.
+The gallery also hosts shows organized by the Institute for Women and Art.

 This free museum allows students and visitors to view historical exhibits and collections featuring shimmering geodes, minerals, an Egyptian mummy, and a mastodon skeleton.